Ratioraji/Angular-refreshToken-Fe/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## Login

-- Email :  Any Valid email address eg : demo@gmail.com
-- password : use any password ( min of 3 characters )

-## Approach

-- Tokens are set to expire after every 10 secs from the backend
-- On making request to /employees with an expired token
-    - The /token endpoint is called via the interceptor and new token is set
-    - /employees endpoint is re-called and the necessary response is received